Ahmet Zappa

-Ahmet Emuukha Rodan Zappa (born May 15, 1974) is an American musician and writer, and trustee of the Zappa Family Trust.
+Ahmet Emuukha Rodan Zappa (born May 15, 1974) is an American musician, writer, actor and trustee of the Zappa Family Trust.

 Early life

-Ahmet Zappa was born in Los Angeles, California, the third of four children born to musician Frank Zappa and businesswoman Gail Zappa (née Sloatman).
-His father was of Italian (Sicilian), Greek, Arab, and French descent, and his mother was of German and Portuguese ancestry.
+Ahmet Zappa was born in Los Angeles, California, the third of four children born to musician Frank Zappa and businesswoman Gail Zappa.
+His father was of Sicilian, Greek, Arab, and French descent, and his mother was of German and Portuguese ancestry.
 He is said to be named after music executive Ahmet Ertegun (co-founder and president of Atlantic Records), whom his father greatly admired.
 This is contradicted by Neil Slaven in Electric Don Quixote: The Definitive Story Of Frank Zappa, who notes:

 His older brother and sister are Dweezil Zappa and Moon Zappa, and his younger sister is Diva Zappa.

 Career

 Ahmet Zappa has released several albums with his brother Dweezil, and wrote the song "Frogs with Dirty Little Lips" with his father.

 He has appeared in several feature films and television programs.
 In the late 1990s, he appeared on Channel 4 UK's The Adam and Joe Show, in a regular segment called "Vinyl Justice", in which hosts Adam Buxton and Joe Cornish, dressed as policemen, examined his vinyl collection for "criminal records".
 In 2000, he appeared in the film Ready to Rumble.
 With his brother Dweezil, he performed a cover of Britney Spears' song "...Baby One More Time" for the film's soundtrack.
-Other appearances include hosting the TV shows Robotica (TV series) and But Can They Sing?.
+Other appearances include hosting the TV shows Robotica and But Can They Sing?

 In July 2006, Zappa saw the release of his debut novel, entitled The Monstrous Memoirs of a Mighty McFearless, aimed at younger readers.
 The rights to a movie were purchased by Bruckheimer Films and Disney.
-The movie is in production with screenwriter Tim Firth assisting, no release date has been announced.
+The movie is in production with screenwriter Tim Firth assisting; no release date has been announced.

 On October 19, 2006, The Jim Henson Company announced it had hired Zappa to write a treatment for a feature film version of the hit 1980s television show Fraggle Rock.
 He is also writing a sequel to The Monstrous Memoirs of a Mighty McFearless, which had also been optioned to adapt to a screenplay.
 Zappa proposed to Disney's studio head Bob Iger that the company form a graphic novel-to-film division; the result was "Disney's Kingdom Comics."
 Zappa was also given a first-look deal at Walt Disney Studios for motion picture productions.
 His company is called Monsterfoot Productions.
 His first film, The Odd Life of Timothy Green, was released in 2012 by Walt Disney Pictures, and starred Jennifer Garner and Joel Edgerton.